Contents

 - While he hasn’t been at his best, due to factors like poor defence and lack of supply, Erling Haaland is still a productive performer, with 19 goals and 2 assists in 24 games (2nd in the league).
 His goals per match ratio of 0.79 g/m and a goal contribution of 0.875 per match.

-- Joško Gvardiol is perhaps an unsung hero for City this season.
+Phil Foden didn’t have the smoothest of starts this season, but has seemingly stabilized and found his rhythm.
+In his last 5 matches, he has recorded 6 goals and an assist to help city claim 10 points. - Joško Gvardiol is perhaps an unsung hero for City this season.
 His 5 goals have been crucial for City and the timing of those goals have made them more significant as well.
 For instance, he scored the go ahead goal against the Magpies in their draw, the equalizer against Wolves, the go ahead against United (albeit losing that one) and the equalizer against Chelsea.
 In addition to his attacking contributions, he has also been solid defensively, winning over 60% of his duels and completing his passes over 90% of the time, leading to less turnovers or errors leading to goals.

 Attacking Potency